 Though many of us genuinely adore plants, our love of greenery expresses itself in fairly restrained ways.
-We dress our living rooms up with the occasional Fiddle Leaf Fig, we incorporate a cactus or two into our bedrooms, and maybe—just maybe—we line our window sills with dainty little succulents.
-We purchase a couple of low maintenance plants to use as decorative accents, and we stop there.
+We dress our living rooms up with the occasional fiddle-leaf fig, we incorporate a cactus or two into our bedrooms, and maybe—just maybe—we line our window sills with dainty little succulents.
+We purchase a couple of low-maintenance plants to use as decorative accents, and we stop there.
 But some green thumbs have taken their plant obsessions to new levels of intense by dedicating full rooms to them and starting a veritable trend in the process.
-In 2020, no plant parent's home is complete without at least one garden room—and no Instagram feed is complete without a ton of photos of them.
+Right now, no plant parent's home is complete without at least one garden room—and no Instagram feed is complete without a ton of photos of them.

 The garden room is decidedly straightforward: It’s a room dedicated to greenery.
 But this concept can be—and has been—interpreted in a number of ways.